Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 .. code-block:: python

-    from pl_bolts.models.vaes.template import VAE
+    from pl_bolts.models.autoencoders import BasicVAE
     import pytorch_lightning as pl

-    vae = VAE()
+    vae = BasicVAE()
     trainer = pl.Trainer(gpus=1)
     trainer.fit(vae)

 Use for research
 ----------------
-To use the VAE for research, modify any relevant part you need.
+To use a model for research, modify any relevant part you need.

 For example to change the prior and posterior you could do this

 .. code-block:: python

-    from pl_bolts.models.vaes.template import VAE
+    from pl_bolts.models.autoencoders import BasicVAE

-    class MyVAEFlavor(VAE):
+    class MyVAEFlavor(BasicVAE):

         def init_prior(self, z_mu, z_std):
             P = MyPriorDistribution